Home / Blog / Tab Groups Disappear Fix

 5. Use History for URL recovery.
 If the group structure is gone, chrome://history may still help you recover the individual pages.

-Close Group vs Delete Group vs Ungroup
+Close group vs Delete group vs Ungroup

 A focused Chrome tab group context menu comparison explaining that Close preserves, while Delete and Ungroup remove the group.

-Close Group
+Close group

 Close group does not delete the group.
 Chrome says a closed group is saved in the bookmarks bar or menu and can be opened again.
-If you used Close group and the group vanished from the tab strip, check Chrome menu > Tab groups and the bookmarks bar before digging further.
+If you used Close group and the group vanished from the tab strip, check Chrome menu > Tab groups and the bookmarks bar before digging through History.

-Delete Group
+Delete group

 Ungroup

-If You Need the Group, Avoid Delete and Ungroup
+If you need the group, avoid Delete and Ungroup

 If you want to hide a group for later, use Close group.
 Delete and Ungroup remove the group itself.